JayGhiya/pi-opencode-permissions-and-preview/README.md

 - session-only approvals
 - AST-aware bash permission matching
 - custom preview and review UI for `edit` and `write`
-- diff preview for overwrites and edits
+- pierre diff preview for overwrites and edits
 - full-content preview for brand-new writes
 - reject with feedback flow